Dancing with Death

 the inexpressible nothing.

 From Ungaretti's stillness and contemplation, we turn to motion.
 In his poem “Danse macabre,” the French poet Charles Baudelaire describes a ballroom filled with skeletons and perfume.
-A noble lady, long dead, twirls under the candlelight, her “deep-set eyes made of void and gloom.”
-Yet she dances as if she were alive.
-Baudelaire’s vision isn’t just decoration.
-It’s a sharp, playful reminder.
-No matter how fine our clothes or elegant our gestures, we all move to the same music.
-The poem suggests that beauty and decay accompany us on our journey, joined together in the dance.
+A woman, long dead, twirls in the candlelight, her “deep-set eyes made of void and gloom.”
+Although she’s dead, she dances as if she were alive.
+Baudelaire’s vision is a sharp, playful reminder: no matter how fine our clothes or elegant our gestures, we all move towards the same end.
+The poem suggests that beauty and decay accompany us in the dance of life.

 Edgar Allan Poe brings that mystery into the midnight hour.
 In his poem “The Raven,” a grieving man confronts the echo of his own despair.
 The bird’s relentless “Nevermore” becomes a kind of haunting reminder of grief and loss.
-Yet Poe’s poem isn’t only about loss.
-It’s also about a refusal to stop asking, to stop hoping, to stop knocking on the door of the unknown.
+But the poem isn’t only about loss.
+It’s also about a refusal to stop asking, to stop struggling, to stop enduring.
 The raven is both messenger and mirror, showing us the shadow that grief casts across the human heart.

 Centuries before all of these poets, John Donne looked death in the face and laughed.
-His poem “Death Be Not Proud” issues a challenge to death:
+His poem “Death Be Not Proud” issues a challenge:

 Death, be not proud, though some have called thee